Great news – you found us! We’re excited to be participating in the BMC’s #FindYourAdventure campaign and keen to

 Joining the TWMC is an excellent way to progress your climbing, have adventures and meet new people.
 We refreshed our website during ‘Coronavirus Lockdown 3’ – just scroll down to find everything you need.

 We look forward to climbing with you, The TWMC Committee – Callum, Helen, Stephen, James, Christian, James and Emma.

 Climbing with us

 Whether it’s your first time out or you already lead E1, we want to make sure both you and our members are safe.
 We welcome climbers of all abilities, we just request you be honest about your skills and if you’re unsure of anything, please ask!
 We are fortunate to have some awesome sandstone crags nearby, come along for a climb.

 Rock climbing is a great way to explore the country, several of our members started climbing with the club.
-It’s important you can tie-in and belay safely, so we suggest a course with a qualified instructor: either outdoors in Groombridge Nuts4Climbing Beginner Sessions or Hatt Beginner Rock Climbing or indoors at: Woolwich The Reach 6hr Basic Skills Course or Brighton High Sports 1hr Introduction to Climbing.
+It’s important you can tie-in and belay safely, so we suggest a course with a qualified instructor: either outdoors in Groombridge with Nuts4Climbing Beginner Sessions or Hatt Beginner Rock Climbing or indoors at: Woolwich The Reach 6hr Basic Skills Course or Brighton High Sports 1hr Introduction to Climbing.

 If you’ve bouldered at a gym, you’re likely to enjoy the short sandstone routes, as well as roped climbing indoors with us, but it’s important you can tie-in and belay safely – so even if you pull hard on plastic, for safety we suggest a Nuts4Climbing Beginner course.
 They will teach you these essential skills and introduce some outdoor techniques on suitable graded routes.

 If you’ve top-roped or lead climbed indoors and wish to start climbing outdoors, a great way is to learn how to setup the ropes on a Nuts4Climbing ‘Indoors-to-Out’ course.
 This will kick-start your route to becoming a proficient club climber.